PV255/Unity-Project-Template/Builds/README.md

-# README #
+# Builds folder

+* Content of this folder (except this README.md file) is ignored by GIT.

-In this folder, you can (should) build your build of project.
-As the folder is ignored by GIT, content of the folder (except this README.md file) will be ignored by git
+* In this folder, you can (should) place builds of your project.